A small desk with a strict standard.

 Julian Roth

 Research & dataTrials, effect sizes, and the primary literature.
-Reads the methods section so you don't have to.

-Read more about how we work in our methodology and disclosures.
+View profile →Read more about how we work in our methodology and disclosures.